hjl6eqe/Project_3_DS_4002/README.md

 9. Disposable personal income

 ## FIGURES
-Our figures include a plot of the different variables over time...TO BE UPDATED
+Our figures include a plot of the different variables over time.
+In addition, we have ACF and PACF plots illustrate how we determined our parameters

 ## REFERENCES
 Bureau of Economic Analysis, “Percent Change From Preceding Period in Real Gross Domestic Product,” Updated March 30, 2023.
 [Online].
 Available: